In “From Norms to Trust: The Luhmannian Connections between Trust and System,” Janne Jalava, of the University of

-For Parsons, trust is not a problem in familiar interactions, as among families and friends.
+For Parsons, trust is typically not a problem in familiar interactions, as among families and friends.
 Indeed, trust is taken for granted in familiar social contexts.
 If a child loses trust a parent, this distrust is likely to be generalized.
 Outside of the family, trust becomes a problem in cases of hierarchy-based competence gaps, such as interactions between a doctor and patient, professor and student, lawyer and client.
 As Javala writes,

 To Parsons the problem of trust emerges in relationships between professionals and lay persons.
 There is a ‘competence gap’ between the expert and the layman.
 Because the layman cannot fully understand what the professional (for example, a doctor) is doing, there must be a basis of trusted validation of competence other than the typical layman’s personal competence to evaluate it.

 In other words, in interactions with experts, we depend on symbols such as diplomas on a wall, professional titles, and letters after the name, and a professional office space.
 And while we do not share the expert’s professional knowledge, we may share their basic values.
 Thus, in this Parsonian view, in order for trust to develop between layperson and expert, they must share cultural values.
 Thus if a doctor shows up in dirty jeans and a T-shirt, the patient is likely to question the doctor’s competence.

 I agree with Javala that the Parsonian view of trust has limited explanatory power in the functionally differentiated global society.
-Parsonian systems theory is based on human action networks, and a theory of society built on action networks will concern itself with behavioral norms, cultural patterns, and the social institutions responsible for socialization.
+Parsonian systems theory is based on human action networks, and a theory of society built on action networks will concern itself with behavioral norms, cultural patterns, and the institutions responsible for socialization.

 Luhmann’s conception of trust is different.
 For Luhmann, trust is a central issue in all communication.
 He argues that